Kraison799/League-of-Gems/README.md

 The list is a linear collection of nodes.
 * Matrix:
 The matrix is a two dimensions data structure that save a list of lists.
+* Graph:
+The graph is a collection of nodes that references any number of other nodes.
 ## Algorithms
 ### Pathfinding:
 * A* Search: